 All of our boilers have a domestic hot water priority system, which ensures that the hot water is always available for instant use.
-All of the boilers have 6 kW of heating elements dedicated to heating the domestic water, which ensure a great recovery time of the stainless-steel water tank, should you use all the water in one go – such as filling a bath.
+All of the boilers have a 6 kW heating elements dedicated to heating the domestic water, which ensure a great recovery time of the stainless-steel water tank, should you use all the water in one go – such as filling a bath.
 The recovery time of 50 litre tank, (which is used in the wall hung electric boiler) from 10 Degrees C to 60 Degrees C is only 29 minutes – and only 15 minutes from 35 Degrees C to 60 Degrees C. With the floor mounted electric boilers which have an 80-litre tank, the recovery time from 10 Degrees C to 60 Degrees C is only 47 minutes, and only 24 minutes from 35 Degrees C to 60 Degrees C.

 This domestic hot water performance ensures a plentifully supply of hot water when you require it – immediate and at the right temperature.

 Electric Combi Boilers – Domestic Hot Water Heating Performance